Fall-Back/Patterns/Page/README.md

             be used by the elements on the page be removed to make this as lean as possible, and the run through a minifier (e.g. https://cssminifier.com) to compress it as much a possible, since this is sent on each request and not cached.
-            Note there's a section that uses attributes to apply styles to specific element.
+            Note there's a section that uses attributes to apply styles to specific elements.
 This is so as not to pollute the class space and help authors make distinctions.
             There's a much long essay on this brewing and I'll add the link when it's done.
         */